Al-Ittihad confirm Karim Benzema deal after striker’s Real Madrid farewell

 The striker is leaving Real Madrid in the summer and has signed a three-year deal with the Saudi champions.

-Benzema was allowed to leave the Bernabeu after 14 years after voiding the 12-month extension he had.
+Benzema was allowed to leave the Bernabeu after 14 years after voiding the 12-month extension he had signed.

+Benzema told the club: “It’s a new challenge for me, a new life, and I can’t wait to start training.

+“I will do everything to win trophies, to score, to show my talent, to satisfy the fans, the club, the president – everyone.

 Earlier on Tuesday, the 35-year-old vowed he will never forget Real.